DavidANegrete/reflections/udacity.nano.fullstack/FullStackFoundations/flask.md

 Wihin a called method you can return a response like so:

 	def save():
+		# Faking the response to create a cookie
 		response = make_response(redirect(url_for('index.html')))

+		# Attempting to get saved data
+		data = get_saved_data()

+		#
+		data.update(dict(request.form.items()))
-		# bc request.form is an immutable dict
+		# request.form is an immutable dict that is why it is casted
 		response.set_cookie('whatever', json.dumps(dict(request.form.items()))
+		return response

-Now say you want to save form information into jason. you could do it like so.
+Now say you want to save form information into json. you could do it like so.

 	...
 	def get_saved_data():
 		try:
 			# turning data into Python code once more
 			data = json.loads(request.cookies.get('whatever'))

+		# Cant turn it into JSON
 		except TypeError:
 			data = {}
 		return data